dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 ## Workload Characterization {#sec:counting}

-I STOPPED HERE

 [TODO]: cosmetic updates

 Workload characterization is a process of describing a workload by means of quantitative parameters and functions.
-Its goal is to define the behavior of the workload and its most important features.
-On a high level, an application can belong to one or many of the following types: interactive, database, network-based, parallel, etc. Different workloads can be characterized using different metrics and parameters to address a particular application domain.
+In simple words, it means counting an absolute number of certain performance events.
+The goal of characterization is to define the behavior of the workload and extract its most important features.
+On a high level, an application can belong to one or many of the following types: interactive, database, real-time, network-based, massively parallel, etc. Different workloads can be characterized using different metrics and parameters to address a particular application domain.

-In [@sec:TMA], we will closely look at Top-Down Microarchitecture Analysis (TMA) methodology, which attempts to characterize an application by putting it into one of 4 buckets: Front End Bound, Back End Bound, Retiring, and Bad Speculation.
+This is a book about low-level performance, remember?
+So, we will focus on extracting features related to the CPU and memory performance.
+The best example of a workload characterization from a CPU perspective is Top-Down Microarchitecture Analysis (TMA) methodology, which we will closely look at in [@sec:TMA].
+TMA attempts to characterize an application by putting it into one of 4 buckets: CPU Front End, CPU Back End, Retiring, and Bad Speculation depending on what is causing the most performance issues.
 TMA uses Performance Monitoring Counters (PMCs) to collect the needed information and identify the inefficient use of CPU microarchitecture.

-### Counting Performance Events
+But even without a fully-fledged characterization methodology, collecting absolute number of certain performance events can be helpful.
+We hope that the case study in the previous chapter that examined performance metrics of four different benchmarks, proved that.
 PMCs are a very important instrument of low-level performance analysis.
-They can provide unique information about the execution of our program.
+They can provide unique information about the execution of a program.
 PMCs are generally used in two modes: "Counting" and "Sampling".
+Counting mode is used for workload characterization, while sampling mode is used for finding hotspots, which we will discuss soon.

+### Counting Performance Events

-Counting mode is used for workload characterization, while Sampling mode is used for finding hotspots, which we will discuss soon.
-The idea behind Counting is very simple: we want to count the absolute number of certain performance events while our program is running.
+The idea behind counting is very simple: we want to count the absolute number of certain performance events while our program is running.
 Figure @fig:Counting illustrates the process of counting performance events from the start to the end of a program.

 ![Counting performance events.](../../img/perf-analysis/CountingFlow.png){#fig:Counting width=60%}